tarekakrout2021/Shading/README.md

 will start a webserver on port 5173 (this may change, check the console) combined with a watcher that recompiles every changed (typescript) file within this folder.

-## Developing

-The main entrypoint is `src/main.ts`.
-Start there with programming.

-The files in `src/lib/` are global utilities that you can use.

-Sometimes we also provide some helper files (e.g. `src/helper.ts`) that contains exercise specific functions.